spinningideas/client-store/README.md

 - Inspired by localStorageDB by Kailash Nadh (https://github.com/knadh/localStorageDB) but updated to modern JavaScript standards and TypeScript support.

+## WARNING: This code is in active development and is not yet ready for production use.
+The API is subject to change.

+## Features

+- Provides ability to store (on the client-side in web browsers) structured data like a database containing tables and rows of data in a tabular format.
+- Supports query operations and standard CRUD operations.
+- Provides basic insert/update/delete/query capabilities with no dependencies.
+- The structured data is stored as serialized JSON in the selected storage engine (localStorage, sessionStorage, or a custom storage engine).

 # License

 - Licensed: MIT license